YONN2222/ahk-manim-svg-animator/README.md

 3. The script will:
    - Copy the selected SVG path
    - Generate a Python script for Manim
+   - Makes the Text the Name of the File (without .svg)
    - Render the animation
    - Move the resulting `.mp4` to the SVG's folder
+   - Delete the Temp Python Script
    - Open the video file automatically

 ## Troubleshooting